 Smithsonian not held responsible.
 The Smithsonian is not responsible for incomplete or misdirected entries, technical or network malfunctions or failures, or causes beyond its control.
 Entrants are solely responsible for their entries and any consequences of making the entry.
 Do not submit materials that introduce any viruses, worms or other malicious programs, or that are off-topic or partisan-political or infringing.
 The Smithsonian reserves the right to disqualify any entrant whose entry or conduct appears in any way to: inhibit the enjoyment of others; tamper with the competition; violate these Rules; infringe on the rights of third parties; or act in an unsportsmanlike or disruptive manner.

-Entrants hold the Smithsonian, its regents, officers, employees, fellows, interns, research associates, and volunteers harmless from and against all claims of any nature arising in connection with entrant’s participation in the contest, or acceptance and/or use of prize.
-The Smithsonian and its regents, officers, employees, fellows, interns, research associates, and volunteers are not liable for any costs, damages, injuries, or other claims incurred as a result of entrants’ participation in the contest or winner’s acceptance and usage of the prize.
+Entrants hold the Smithsonian, its regents, officers, employees, affiliated staff, and prize sponsors, harmless from and against all claims of any nature arising in connection with entrant’s participation in the contest, or acceptance and/or use of prize.
+The Smithsonian and its regents, officers, employees, affiliated staff, and prize sponsors, are not liable for any costs, damages, injuries, or other claims incurred as a result of entrants’ participation in the contest or winner’s acceptance and usage of the prize.

 The Smithsonian will award one prize for each category.
-The prizes for the human categories are candy from Mars Wrigley, valued at $50-$100.
-The pet prize will be pet food valued at $50-$100.
+The prizes for the pumpkin contest and each winner of each costume category will be valued at $50.
 If a prize is unavailable for any reason, the Smithsonian reserves the right to substitute a prize of like value; winners may not request prize substitution.
 Winners are responsible for any costs or taxes associated with their acceptance or use of the prize.

-Air & Scare at Home is made possible by the generous support of
+Air & Scare is made possible by the support of Mars Wrigley Confectionery US LLC.